Police killing of pipe-wielding NYC man called legal

 The report said the victim had a history of mental illness, but the officers didn’t know about it.
 It also cited transcripts of 911 calls from witness saying that Vassell was pointing an object that appeared to be a pistol.

-Security videotape released by police shortly after the incident showed the 34-year-old man raising the object in a two-handed shooting stance at officers just before they unleashed 10 shots that left him dead.
-His weapon turned out to be an L-shaped section of pipe.
+Security videotape released by police shortly after the incident showed the 34-year-old man raising the object in a two-handed shooting stance moments before officers unleashed 10 shots that left him dead.
+His weapon turned out to be an L-shaped section of pipe from a welding tool.

 The killing sparked unrest by protesters saying it was another example of an unarmed black man dying at the hands of police officers.